 Active, dormant, and extinct volcanoes are found throughout the world.
 Accessing each location is dependent on many factors.
 Sometimes, permits are required while in other locations people can drive to the volcano or take a moderate trek to the top.
-Here are six amazing places you can visit to see how volcanoes have altered the adjacent terrain and changed people’s lives.
+Here are six amazing places you can hop on cheap international flights to go visit and see how volcanoes have altered the adjacent terrain and changed people’s lives.

 Vesuvius National Park, Italy